 Who We Are

-All people live with dignity in safe, healthy, and affordable homes within communities of opportunity.
+All people live with dignity in safe, healthy, and affordable homes within communities of opportunity

-Through education, advocacy and leadership, HDC supports and inspires its members as they work collaboratively to meet the housing needs of limited-income people throughout King County.
+Through education, advocacy, and leadership, HDC supports and inspires its members as they work collaboratively to meet the housing needs of limited-income people throughout King County

-As an advocate, broker, and convener of and for our members, the Housing Development Consortium of Seattle-King County supports and inspires our 150+ member organizations as they work collaboratively to meet the housing needs of limited-income people throughout the region.
+As an advocate, broker, and convener of and for our members, the Housing Development Consortium of Seattle-King County has supported and inspired our 190+ member organizations for three decades.

 By bringing organizations, government agencies, and businesses together around shared values and a commitment to the community, HDC has also become nationally recognized as a leader in affordable housing advocacy.
 Each year, HDC’s staff, members and supporters stand up to advocate for affordable homes, equitable communities, and an end to homelessness.